 \section{Model}

-There are $N\geq 2$ risk-neutral players.
-Time is discrete, $t=1,2,3,\ldots$ Each period, a player who has not yet stopped may pay cost $c>0$ to draw a value $x$ independently from a distribution $F$ with continuous, strictly positive density $f$ on the support $[0,K]$, where $K\leq\infty$.\footnote{The support can be any interval $[\underline{x},\overline{x}]$; we use $[0,K]$ for notational convenience.}
+There are $N\geq 2$ risk-neutral players; we refer to the number of players $N$ as the field size.
+Each player may take up to $k$ draws from a distribution $F$ with continuous, strictly positive density $f$ on the support $[0,K]$, where $K\leq\infty$, paying a cost $c>0$ per draw.
+After observing a draw $x$, the player chooses whether to stop (submit a value) or continue (pay $c$ to take the next draw, if any remain).

-After observing $x$, the player either \emph{accepts} (stops permanently with value $x$) or \emph{rejects} (the draw is discarded, and the player proceeds to the next period).
-There is no recall: rejected values cannot be recovered.
+We consider two conventions: no recall, where a player who continues discards the current draw and must submit whatever she ultimately stops on, and recall, where a player who stops at round $j$ submits the maximum of her first~$j$ draws.
+Under $k=\infty$ the player may continue indefinitely; under finite $k$ a player who continues past round $k-1$ must stop at round $k$.
 Players do not observe each other's draws or stopping decisions.
-After all players have stopped, the player with the highest accepted value wins the prize $W>0$.
+After all players have stopped, the player with the highest submitted value wins the prize $W>0$.
 All others receive $0$.
 Ties, which occur with probability zero, are broken uniformly at random.

-A (stationary) strategy for a player is a threshold $\lambda\in[0,K]$: accept a draw if and only if $x\geq\lambda$.
-We look for symmetric Nash equilibria in threshold strategies.